andrewmmc/jurassic-hunt/readme.md

 Jurassic Hunt
 ======

-This repository is no longer maintained for a while as the project is for demo purpose only.
+This repository is no longer maintained for a while as the project is for demo purposes only.
+The project is developed in 2015 and it may not well-organized.

 Jurassic Hunt is a side-scrolling running game operates from any browsers that support HTML5.
 During the endless run, the player would encounter many enemies, obstacles, and power-ups items.
 The game will be featured with two different modes, i.e. single-player mode, and multiplayer mode, which aimed at reaching scores as high as possible by running.
 The game requires the player to be sensitive to eye-hand coordination regarding rapid changes, attacks, and character control.

 ## Getting Started

 The instructions below will get you a copy of the project up and running on your local machine for testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See below for notes on how to deploy the project on a live system.

 ### Installing